collective/collective.logbook/README.rst

 http://localhost:8080/Plone/error_log/showEntry?id=1237283091.10.529903983894

 If you are lucky, you will find the error.
-If not, then the number of occured errors might have exceeded the number of exceptions to keep or maybe a cronjob restarted your zope instance.
+If not, then maybe number of occured errors might have exceeded the number of exceptions to keep or you are on the wrong instance in case you run a Zope cluster setup with a ZEO server or maybe the Zope instance was restarted in between which causes a reset of all logged errors.

 Not really smooth this behaviour.

-Wouldn't it be better to have a nice frontend where you can paste the error number to a field and search for it?
-Keep all logged error messages persistent, also when Zope restarts?
-Keep only unique errors and not a thousand times the same Error?
-Get an Email when if a new, unique error occured, so you know already what's going on before your client mails this error number to you?
+Wouldn't it be better to have a *nice frontend* where you can paste the error number to a field and search for it?
+Keep all logged error messages *persistent*, also when Zope restarts?
+Keep only *unique errors* and not a thousand times the same Error?
+Get an *email notification* when a new, unique error occured, so that you know already what's going on before your client mails this error number to you?

 If you think that this would be cool, `collective.logbook` is what you want.